amfred/softlayerbootstrap/README.md

 + https://gist.github.com/amfred/ecde9c0985e09a7d3821 bootstrapDisk2AndHostname.sh

   Add a secondary disk to a SoftLayer CentOS or RHEL compute instance, and format the hostname so it's easier to look up the hostname and FQDN.
-Special thanks to http://firelitdesign.blogspot.com/2011/11/partition-and-mount-drive-on-centos.html for the paritioning tips.
+Thanks to http://firelitdesign.blogspot.com/2011/11/partition-and-mount-drive-on-centos.html for the partitioning tips.

 + https://gist.github.com/amfred/b7aaa818938602e670df bootstrapKVMUbuntu.sh